A new group on campus who allegedly enjoy “privilege” has been identified — Christians.

 “This campaign seeks to begin the discussion around privilege and social inequalities in an effort to raise critical awareness of the institutional oppression often seen in the United States of America,” according to the University of San Francisco’s “Check Your Privilege” webpage.

-USF’s poster campaign took place two weeks last fall, then went viral.
+USF’s poster campaign took place two weeks during fall 2014, then went viral.

 “The posters were shared thousands of times on social media sites, especially Tumblr and Facebook, and published in feminist online publications Jezebel and Bitch Media.
-As a result, there have been numerous requests from colleges across the nation to use the materials on their campuses,” reports the San Francisco Foghorn campus newspaper.
+As a result, there have been numerous requests from colleges across the nation to use the materials on their campuses,” the San Francisco Foghorn campus newspaper reported.

 The posters were indeed picked up by other campuses.
 For example, at Virginia Tech, its diversity officials this semester hung the USF poster that lists “Christian” as a privilege along with other groups and declares: “If you don’t have to think about it, it’s a privilege.”